dazuma/erl2ex/README.md

 ### Known issues

 *   The include directive does not support environment variable interpolation.
+*   Redefining a macro results in an Elixir compiler error.
 *   Macro defines do not work with guard fragments, i.e. expressions delimited by commas or semicolons.
 See examples in https://github.com/elixir-lang/elixir/blob/master/lib/elixir/src/elixir_tokenizer.erl.
 *   Macro defines do not work when generating multiple (comma-delimited) lines of a function definition.
-Need to determine if this is a real thing we need to support.
+*   Defining a macro that attempts to assign to a substitution results in an exception. e.g. `-define(A(X), X = 1).` should be legal.
+This may also run into problems because Elixir's macros are hygenic.
 *   Invoking constant macros as function names is not working. e.g. if `-define(A, m:f).`, it should be legal to invoke `?A()`.
 *   Record declarations with type info (e.g. `-record(foo, {field1 :: integer}).`) are not supported.
 Currently the converter drops the types.
 Additionally, record types are not yet supported.
 *   Binary expressions with complex or combination size/type specs are not supported, and cause the converter to crash.
 An example is `<<1:16/integer-signed-native>>`.
 This seems to be a limitation of Elixir itself.